 As shown in figure 8, unlike the zero angle collision, in this situation, bearing occurs in both ends of all cases.
-Also results indicate that with increasing the collision angle, getting started bearing is less dependent location of on initiators.
+Also results indicate that with increasing the collision angle, getting started bearing is less dependent on location of initiators.